 You took advantage of the personal injury law firm’s offer of a free consultation about your case.
 You thought it went well; the Las Vegas Personal Injury Lawyer you met with was professional, confident and listened carefully to what you said.
 But at the end of your meeting, the attorney gently explained that the law firm could not take on your case.
 You may have left feeling confused and even a bit upset.
 Why wouldn’t the lawyer agree to move forward?

 Lawyers legitimately want to help you.
 However, sometimes the most helpful action is to discourage you from pursuing your case.
 An experienced Las Vegas Personal Injury Lawyer has seen many types of cases go nowhere and don’t want to waste your time—or theirs—by chasing a questionable legal claim to a dead end.
-However, you should never allow a Personal Injury Lawyer who turns your case down discourage you from contacting the law firm of Shamis & Gentile, P.A.
-We will always give your case a second look and provide you an honest opinion about pursuing your case.
+However, you should never allow a Personal Injury Lawyer who turns your case down discourage you from contacting the Law Office of Stephen M. Dixon, Ltd. We will always give your case a second look and provide you an honest opinion about pursuing your case.

 Here are 10 things that a personal injury attorney may consider to be red flags that can lead them to decide to decline your case.

 A lack of serious injuries.

 No one wants you to have been hurt worse, but the truth is that you need to prove you’ve suffered significant damages from the accident to make the time and effort of pursuing a claim worth your and your attorney’s while.
 The injuries that make a case worth filing can be an ongoing physical injury, a need to change your job or career due to injuries you sustained, or an inability to continue with your family duties or to engage in recreation you once enjoyed.